GabrielNedelcu/Median-Filter/README.md

 # Median Filter

-This is a median filter in which you can choose the sorthing algorithm(bubble or merge sort)
+This is a median filter in which you can choose the sorting algorithm(bubble or merge sort)